 Tennis elbow is most often seen in middle-aged men and women and afflicts up to 3% of the population, according to the USNLM-NIH.

 Remedies for Tennis Elbow

-The good news is that healing your lateral epicondylitis is pretty simple even though it requires some patience and diligence.
+The good news is that healing your tennis elbow is pretty simple even though it requires some patience and diligence.

 - Brace for It: If your occupation, sports or exercise activities put you at risk for tennis elbow or cause elbow pain, putting on an elbow brace before engaging in these activities can help relieve pain.